 Visuospatial dysfunction (eg, inability to recognize faces or common objects)

-Changes in personality, behavior, or comportment.
+Changes in personality, behavior, or comportment

 Neuropsychologic testing should be done when history and bedside mental status testing are not conclusive.
 It evaluates mood as well as multiple cognitive domains.
-It takes 1 to 3 h to complete and is done or supervised by a neuropsychologist.
+It takes 1 to 3 hours to complete and is done or supervised by a neuropsychologist.
 Such testing helps primarily in differentiating the following:

 Age-associated memory impairment, mild cognitive impairment, and dementia, particularly when cognition is only slightly impaired or when the patient or family members are anxious for reassurance